 Ways to Avoid Government Withdrawals

-None of these withdrawals are ideal, and there are steps you can take to avoid them.
 When it comes to right of offset, it’s possible to avoid having this happening with a little communication.
-If a consumer fears they won’t be able to make a debt payment to their bank or credit union, they can connect with their financial institution to work out a repayment plan.
+If you’re worried you won’t be able to make a debt payment to your bank or credit union, you may be able to connect with your financial institution to work out a repayment plan.
 Being upfront won’t make the situation worse and can lead to a potential solution.
-If someone loses their job, they can talk to their bank about how to manage their debt until they find a new job.
+If you lose your job, you can talk to your bank about how to manage your debt until you find a new job.

 The best way to avoid wage garnishment is to make the required payments, such as child support, on time.
-Again, if someone is struggling to make a payment because of financial hardship, it’s best to communicate that upfront and to make a plan for recovery instead of falling behind on payments.
+Again, if you’re struggling to make a payment because of financial hardship, it’s best to communicate that upfront and to make a plan for recovery instead of falling behind on payments.

 The Takeaway